aitorbarroeta/aitorbarroeta/README.md

 ### Hi there 👋

+starting my tasks to be a future full stack developer

 <!--
 **aitorbarroeta/aitorbarroeta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.